 This post may include affiliate links.
 Please read my disclosure policy.

 Whether you are hosting Thanksgiving dinner or you are celiac and have to bring your own turkey gravy to the next holiday gathering, this is the only gravy recipe you need.
-My homemade turkey gravy is naturally gluten-free and dairy-free.

 This was inspired by my herb-roasted turkey breast recipe when I didn't have enough pan sauce during testing.
-I make this easy gluten-free turkey gravy so often that it never occurred to me that I didn't share with you any of my gravy recipes.
+I make this easy flourless turkey gravy so often that it never occurred to me that I didn't share with you any of my gravy recipes.

 It is as delicious as traditional gravy and better than a powdered gravy mix.

-Turkey Broth- You can use stock or pan drippings or a mix but you need at least 2 cups in total to make this gravy.
+- Turkey Broth- You can use stock or pan drippings or a mix but you need at least 2 cups in total to make this gravy.
+If you can't find turkey stock you can try chicken stock or chicken broth.
+The gravy won't be as rich but it will still be tasty.

-Potato Starch- You can substitute arrowroot starch or cornstarch for the potato starch.
-I prefer potato starch because the texture is smoother than cornstarch and it is easier to find than arrowroot starch.
+- Potato Starch- You can substitute arrowroot starch or cornstarch for the potato starch.
+I prefer potato starch because the texture is smoother than cornstarch, and it is easier to find than arrowroot starch.

-Kosher Salt and Ground Black Pepper
+- Kosher Salt and Ground Black Pepper

-Lemon- Optional but recommended if you optional
+- Lemon- Optional but recommended if you optional

 ⏲️ How to Make Gluten-Free Turkey Gravy